 Introduction and Recap

 Series 12 starts with an extended study of Jesus' teaching about the end times, future events after his life, death, resurrection, ascension and after the Church has been established.
 We've been studying this already for five episodes and we will continue into the next episode as well.
-We're studying in Matthew 24 and 25.
+We are studying in Matthew 24 and 25.
 Matthew 24 has parallel passages in Luke 21 and Mark 13, but it's the most extended description of Jesus's teaching and has the addition of the material of Matthew 25 in the form of parables.
-We've spent our time in Matthew's account because it's the fullest and most descriptive account.
+We have spent our time in Matthew's account because it is the fullest and most descriptive account.

-Series 12 is set in the context of Series 11, and if you've been with us in Series 11, you'll know that describes the first half of the final week of Jesus's life, the climax of his ministry.
+Series 12 is set in the context of Series 11, and if you've been with us in Series 11, you'll know that describes the first half of the final week of Jesus' life, the climax of his ministry.
 We need to keep in mind the context here.
 Jesus spent several days in Jerusalem.
-He came in an explosion of popular acclaim with the Triumphal Entry; huge crowds with him on Sunday, at the beginning of the week because the Sabbath is the end of the week, the Saturday.
-After that, he went to the Temple on the Monday and overturned the money changers and the traders, and challenged the marketing system that had been set up in the Temple compound by the Sanhedrin and the priests, which was making them a lot of money and creating a monopoly situation which caused financial hardship to worshippers, who had to exchange money and buy and sell animals and birds for ritual sacrifice.
-The atmosphere is tense. in Jerusalem.
+He came in an explosion of popular acclaim with the Triumphal Entry; huge crowds with him on Sunday, at the beginning of the week because the Sabbath, Saturday, is the end of the week.
+After that, he went to the Temple on the Monday and overturned the money changers and the traders, and challenged the marketing system that had been set up in the Temple compound by the Sanhedrin and the priests, which was making them a lot of money and creating a monopoly situation which in turn caused financial hardship to worshippers who had to exchange money to buy and sell animals and birds for ritual sacrifice.
+The atmosphere is tense in Jerusalem.
 The religious leadership, the Sanhedrin, the ruling Jewish Council and all the factions within it, like the Sadducees and Pharisees and the priests, were all opposed to Jesus and very keen to remove him.
 His popular support was so great, they really feared for their own security, their own financial position and their own status.
-This is the background, and this is described extensively in Series 11.
+This is the background, and is described extensively in Series 11.

 The Tuesday of the week was spent in the Temple compound, where Jesus went out in the morning and taught.
 He taught a number of parables, was asked a number of difficult questions by his religious opponents, who are trying to trip him up.
 All sorts of different groups are noted to be involved in this: the Pharisees, the Sadducees, Herodians, the Chief Priest, and the Teachers of the Law.
 They are all described in Matthew's Gospel as part of those who are around Jesus at this time, spying on him, asking him questions, thinking of ways that they can get him arrested and perhaps handed over to the Romans.
 It is in this very dramatic and tense situation that Jesus denounces the Pharisees and Teachers of the Law in no uncertain terms, as represented in Matthew 23, accusing them of being hypocrites and bringing the nation of Israel to a point of divine judgement by so firmly resisting his claims to be the Messiah.
 That's the background that leads to the current discussion that Jesus is having privately with his disciples.
 He leaves the Temple after a day of controversy and tension and as he leaves the Temple, something significant happens.
 He travels to the Mount of Olives, a small hill just outside Jerusalem which overlooks the city, and sits down privately with his disciples.
 They ask him three important questions which lead to the very extensive teaching about the end times that Jesus is now giving, and much of which we've looked at already, and are continuing to look at, in the form of parables that Jesus tells to illustrate the points that he's made earlier on.